gurpreet2301/ACENET_Summer_School_MPI/_episodes/06-sendrecv.md

 ## Why did we deadlock?

-Lets examine what happened before we added the periodic boundaries.
+Let's examine what happened before we added the periodic boundaries.
 In this case processor 3 was sending to `MPI_PROC_NULL` while processor 0 was receiving from `MPI_RPOC_NULL`.
 We used `MPI_Ssend` which is a blocking send.
 This means that the function will **block** program execution until at least some part of the matching `MPI_Recv` call has been initiated.
 This means that all processes end up waiting at the `MPI_Ssend` function for the matching `MPI_Recv` to begin.
 Luckily process 3 was sending to `MPI_PROC_NULL` and so skips the send and proceeds to the `MPI_Recv`.
 After this each process can proceed in turn after the call to the matching `MPI_Recv` has initiated.

 ![Results of secondmessage](../fig/sending_right.svg)